 Start-ups rely on their employees to help them grow and innovate the business - this is why they use a stimulating work environment.
 This can mean free pizzas on Friday lunchtime, comfy office spaces, shorter working weeks, flexible at-home working and a Thursday happy hour with the team.
 This casual and stimulating work environment encourages bonding between the team and can lead to a more tight-knit group who all share the same vision of success for the business.

-Look at Bright Network’s list of Entrepreneurship and start-up internships to kick off your career.
+Browse entrepreneurship internships with Bright Network’s to kick off your career.